 Although alimony is based in part on numbers and financial information, it’s actually a subjective issue where a judge has a lot of discretion, even under the most recent alimony statute, and the advice of an experienced Fort Lauderdale alimony attorney can be helpful.
-When alimony is a contested issue, it’s important to nail down any disputed income or other information, through a process in litigation called “Discovery”.
+When alimony is a contested issue, it’s important to nail down any disputed income or other financial information.
 The next step is to analyze all of the subjective and other factors that affect the determination of alimony – think it all through; and then give you my advice regarding the amount of alimony to demand if you are seeking alimony, or to offer if you are paying.